jmchuma/URLinator/README.md

 URLinator
 ===============================

-Many times I've wanted to copy the URLs from the pages I had opened to a text file, and I've always found my self doing it one by one.
-This may not be a big issue if there are only a few open tabs, but when you have many it become tiresome.
-For this reason (and because I wanted to try chrome.** API too) I decided to create this extension.
+Many times I've wanted to copy URLs from opened tabs to a text file, and I've always found my self doing it one by one.
+This may not be a big issue if there are only a few tabs opened, but when you have many it become tiresome.
+For this reason (and because I wanted to try chrome.* API) I decided to create URLinator.
 The goal is to allow users to:

 * Copy all URLs from the current window to a text area or to the clipboard.
 * Copy all URLs from all windows to a text area or to the clipboard.